 - Are you still struggling in a certain place?
 Identify that (those) place(s) and use study test prep materials to review.

 - Take practice tests (one at the beginning of your session and the end!)

 - Figure out your GRE score from the practice exam

 On these days, you are diving deeper into those GRE study questions!
 Make sure to allow yourself the full length of time when you take the practice test.
 Allow yourself at least one break every hour or two to clear your head, get a snack, use the restroom, or whatever you feel like you need to do to stay well focused on your practice problems.
 Continue to focus on the practice questions that are tripping you up.

 Work on your reading comprehension skills for the verbal section and math portions of the practice test.
-The verbal portion will mainly focus on your ability to assess each question critically, focus on words and sentence structure.
-Within the GRE math portion, focus on each query’s words so that you do not misunderstand what is being asked of you on the test.
+The verbal portion will mainly focus on your ability to assess each question critically focus on words and sentence structure.
+Within the GRE math portion, focus on each query’s words, so you do not misunderstand what is being asked of you on the test.
 Many data analysis questions appear as a set in the math portion of the exam.

 Day 5 & 6

 - Focus on the essay portion of GRE Practice Tests